lingkeyang/leanclr/README_EN.md

 ## Why LeanCLR

 CoreCLR, Mono, and IL2CPP are widely used; why build LeanCLR?
-Our motivations:
+The existing solutions have the following limitations:

 1. CoreCLR and Mono are relatively heavy, making it hard to simultaneously meet package size and memory constraints in extreme resource scenarios.
 LeanCLR is tightly designed and easy to embed; the single-thread build for Win64 or WebAssembly is about **600 KB**.
 1. IL2CPP is closed-source and AOT-only, with limited ECMA-335 coverage.
 On H5 and mini-game distribution targets, wasm binary size and post-load memory usage are often high.
+1. CoreCLR's codebase is large and Mono carries historical complexity, making it difficult to modify and optimize.

-1. LeanCLR uses an AOT + Interpreter hybrid model, forgoing JIT.
+LeanCLR uses an AOT + Interpreter hybrid model, forgoing JIT.
 This ensures high compactness and cross-platform consistency, meeting the requirements of mobile and mini-game platforms.
-1. Compared with CoreCLR’s large codebase and Mono’s complexity and historical baggage, LeanCLR offers a cleaner, simpler codebase that is easier to customize and extend for specific needs.
+LeanCLR's codebase is cleaner and simpler, making it easier to customize and extend.

 ## Features & Advantages